genai-impact/ecologits/docs/tutorial/providers/huggingface_hub.md

 # Hugging Face Hub

-This guide is focuses on the integration of :seedling: **EcoLogits** with the [Hugging Face Hub official python client :octicons-link-external-16:](https://github.com/huggingface/huggingface_hub).
+This guide focuses on the integration of :seedling: **EcoLogits** with the [Hugging Face Hub official python client :octicons-link-external-16:](https://github.com/huggingface/huggingface_hub).

 Official links: